ManuelPereira2016/tdd-testing-webdriver/README.md

 Some things to point out:

-- Today started to use Jenkins and get installed selenium, but through documentation i have setup some settings.
+- Today started to use Jenkins and get installed selenium, but through documentation i have successfully setup up some settings.

--
+- Really liked the specs files environment and sintax!.